Back

 • On January 9th, 2023, the Flare network distributed one of the largest token airdrops in history.
 15% of the total airdrop was distributed - the remaining 85% of tokens will be distributed over the next 36 months.

 • The first Flare whitepaper was published in August 2020.
-The whitepaper outlined the Flare team’s intent to create a blockchain that would purely focus on bringing smart-contract capabilities to networks which didn’t have them enabled.
+The whitepaper outlined the Flare team’s intent to create a blockchain that would purely focus on bringing smart contract capabilities to networks that didn’t have them enabled.
 At that time, the Flare network’s native token was named ‘Spark’.
-Ripple’s XRP Ledger was used as the primary example of a blockchain which could benefit from Flare’s innovations.
+Ripple’s XRP Ledger was used as the primary example of a blockchain that could benefit from Flare’s innovations.

 • A second version of the Flare whitepaper was published in December 2022.
 The ‘Spark’ token was renamed FLR, and the project’s widened scope was presented.
 See here for full details.